pre-commit framework¶

 - id: check-added-large-files

-$ pipenv run pre-commit sample-config > .pre-commit-config.yaml
+$ uv run pre-commit sample-config > .pre-commit-config.yaml

-to your Jupyter notebooks, you must first
+If you want to apply check-json to your Jupyter notebooks, you must first

-configure that the check should also be used for the file suffix .ipynb
+configure that the check should also be used for the file suffix .ipynb:

 repos: